Johnmichael/LagCast/README.md

 # LagCast

-This AddOn is for the WoW Classic (1.12 patch) servers, it will not work with the pre-Burning Crusade patch or anything after.
-The purpose is to emulate the Quartz Castbar mod which displayed estimated latency, furthermore it intelligently cancels spells without any further configuration or special macros required.
+The purpose of this AddOn is to emulate the Quartz Castbar which displayed estimated latency, furthermore it intelligently cancels spells without any further configuration or special macros required.